Poogee/rust_cube/README.md

 # rust_cube

-be ready for brain dead code
+be ready for blazingly fast brain dead code